 Take time to think about why you want an epidural and when you want to receive it.

 Write down your desires and bring them to both your care provider and the hospital.
 Some women want to talk to the anesthesiologist as soon as they check into labor and delivery, while other women want to labor without medication for as long as possible.
-There is no “one right time" to get an epidural—but with some thought and planning you can determine the best time for you.
+There is no best time to get an epidural during labor—but with some thought and planning you can determine the best time for you.

 Essential oils, dimmed lights and soft music aren’t just for women who want to give birth drug free.